Did Covid-19 help Rolls-Royce register record growth? CEO suggests so

 A recent statement by Rolls-Royce’s CEO Torsten Müller-Otvos might raise some eyebrows as Otvos believes that the increasing number of deaths due to Covid-19 has helped the luxury brand to reach record sales figures in its 117-year history.

 Otvos told Financial Times that many people have witnessed Covid-related deaths in their community making them think that life can be short and it is better to live it now than to postpone it for a later date.
+“That also has helped (Rolls-Royce sales) quite massively," he was quoted as saying in the report.

 Similar CarsFind More Cars